tamkeen-tms/electron-window-manager/README.md

 Returns the path to the application directory.

 ### `windowManager.utils.readyURL( url )`
-It readies the given URL for use with in the module, basically it replaces the "{appBase}" with the path to the application directory.
+It readies the given URL for use with in the module, basically it replaces the `/` prefix or the `{appBase}` string with the path to the application directory.

 ### `windowManager.utils.resolvePosition( setup )`
 This method takes a position name and returns the corresponding x & y coordinates, the accepted values are: "top", "bottom", "right", "left", "topRight", "topLeft", "bottomRight", "bottomLeft" and "center".